 That’s an easy one.
 All loans used to develop real-estate properties are development loans.
 The only development loan I’ve invested in has been so far late with the payments in 3 of the 4 months.

 A refinancing loan is a loan made to pay off another loan.
 Companies (and individuals) do this in order to get a better loan deal: either lower interest rate, or lower payments, or to shorten the loan term, or just pay off a loan that was due at a specific date.

 All of the loans available on the platform are short to medium term property-backed loans.
 The average loan term is at around 14 months.

 You can see more details about each specific loan on the loan page and there you can decide if you want to invest or not.

-You can see your investment portfolio displayed beautifully based on multiple criteria, such as country, loan type or collateral type.
+Your investment portfolio is displayed beautifully based on multiple criteria, such as country, loan type or collateral type.

-Some key statistics are also available, showing the state of your investments and your earnings for the last months.
+Some key statistics are also available, showing the state of your investments and your earnings for the past months.

 Conclusions on EstateGuru

 EstateGuru is a peer to peer lending platform easy to use.
-They had their website redesigned this October, and the user experience it offers now is really great.
+They had their website redesigned in October 2018, and the user experience it offers now is really great.

 The loans available here have decent return rates at around 12%.
-The default rate is very low, at less than 0.5%.
-All the loans are backed by property which makes the loans very secure to invest in.
+The default rate is very low, and all loans are backed by property and come with decent LTV ratios.